ebourg/StrataDocs/guide/concepts/market_data.md

 Or they can be extremely specific:

-> When pricing cross-currency swaps where one currency is CHF and the counterparty is "XYZ", use curve group "ABC" built using data from Bloomberg as the source of the discount factors
+> When pricing cross-currency swaps where one currency is CHF and the counterparty is "XYZ", use curve group "ABC" built using Bloomberg as the source of the underlying data